apace100/origins-docs/docs/types/power_types/action_on_entity_use.md

 Executes a [Bi-entity Action Type](../bientity_action_types.md) or [Item Action Types](../item_action_types.md) when the player that has the power "uses" (right-clicks) an entity.

+For the `bientity_action` and `bientity_condition`, the actor is the entity that uses (right-clicks and has the power) the target entity.

 Type ID: `origins:action_on_entity_use`